Open Web. Open World. All Hands 2022

 Technical developers can adapt their skills to find ample opportunities in headless development, custom block development, editor extensions, and more.
 These individuals will also be vital in creating the new tools and educational resources to make learning modern WordPress development easier.

 As a leader in WordPress, WP Engine is already embracing the future of WordPress.
-We’re building tools like Atlas Content Modeler and Frost that will bring innovations for headless sites and Full Site Editing themes.
+We’re building tools like Headless WordPress Content Modeler and Frost that will bring innovations for headless sites and Full Site Editing themes.
 We’re hosting meetups and conferences to help educate developers, both the seasoned builders adapting to this new normal and the fresh faces that are just starting out.
 And, of course, our teams will continue contributing to Core as we all create the future of WordPress together.

 Opening up a World (Wide Web) of Possibilities

 The future of WordPress is bright, and WP Engine remains committed to leading the way in the open source future.
-If you’re interested in helping WP Engine create a better, more secure, and more open internet, consider a career at WP Engine
+If you’re interested in helping WP Engine create a better, more secure, and more open internet, consider a career at WP Engine!

 Whether you work near an office hub location or you’re interested in a fully remote position, we offer ample opportunities to grow, thrive, and bring your full self to work every day.